 - PG&E: PG&E reached its net metering cap on December 15, 2016.
 All new PG&E solar customers are being enrolled in NEM 2.0.

-- SCE: The original SCE net metering program is expected to reach its cap by summer 2017, at which point all new solar customers will also enroll in NEM 2.0.
+- SCE: The original SCE net metering program reached its cap in summer 2017, and all new solar customers will enroll in NEM 2.0.

 Utility customers who installed solar under the original net metering policy will be “grandfathered” in for 20 years from their original enrollment date.
 After that point, they will also move to NEM 2.0.